 Switch to Claude Code if you work in the terminal, care most about reasoning quality, and want usage-based billing instead of flat subscriptions.

 Switch to Bodega One if you want a standalone local IDE, are tired of monthly subscriptions, and care about what happens to your code.
 One-time price, local-first by default, verification built into every agentic run.
-Join the waitlist and be first in for the May 2026 beta.
+Join the waitlist for full launch.
+The beta is live now.

 Ready to own your tools?